 4. If employers collect biometric information, is it simply creating a database that can be used by other third parties?

 My libertarian tendencies cause an uneasy feeling in my stomach when realizing the current capabilities with biometric information.
 This is partly while I opted out of Facebook’s facial recognition setting mentioned above.
 I believe that many people have a concern that while an individual may consent that a company or an employer may collect and analyze their biometric information, it is unknown about what may happen to this information in the future.
 This information is an asset that could be acquired by other companies through company purchases or mergers.
 This would result in the individual’s biometric information being available to third-parties that the individual never anticipated would have access to the information.
-There are currently no legal safeguards restricting who has access to biometric information, expect the couple of states mentioned above that have passed legislation on this issue.
+There are currently no legal safeguards restricting who has access to biometric information, except the couple of states mentioned above that have passed legislation on this issue.

 5. Once biometric data is hacked, it may be hard to identify people.